School Sport Survey

 result of the 2013 School Sport Survey data.

-We've seen schools giving their pupils a voice, and not only
+We've seen schools giving their pupils a voice, and not

-sports are offered at our schools.
+which sports are offered at our schools.

 We've also seen results highlight why some of us haven't really